Excited states in variational Monte Carlo using a penalty method: Introduction

 \section{Introduction}

 The ground and first few excited states determine the behavior of most systems in materials, condensed matter and chemistry.
 A hallmark of correlated electron physics is the presence of many disparate excited states near the ground states, which may differ in complex ways that depend on exactly how electronic correlation is treated, as has been shown in the Hubbard model\cite{simonscollaborationonthemany-electronproblemSolutionsTwoDimensionalHubbard2015}.
 Methods to access these low energy states in strongly correlated systems are fundamental to understanding them.

-Many-body wave function techniques like quantum Monte Carlo offer often impressive accuracy, but are typically used rigorously only for ground states.
-The most common technique is to severely restrict the variational space by fixing a Slater determinant to approximate the excited state.
-This technique works surprisingly well for many materials\cite{mitasQuantumMonteCarlo1994a,williamsonDiffusionQuantumMonte1998,schillerPhaseStabilityProperties2015, zhengComputationCorrelatedMetalInsulator2015, wagnerDiscoveringCorrelatedFermions2016,frankManyBodyQuantumMonte2019, wangBindingExcitationsSi2020}, but has obvious flaws when the approximate excited state has large errors.
-There is thus a need for a scalable method that can treat strongly correlated systems and non-perturbatively access excited states, which would generate new insights into long-standing challenging systems such as the low-energy behavior of high-Tc cuprates/pnictides and twisted bilayer graphene.
+There is thus a need for scalable methods that can treat strongly correlated systems and non-perturbatively access excited states, which would generate new insights into long-standing challenging systems such as the low-energy behavior of high-Tc cuprates/pnictides and twisted bilayer graphene.